Tag Cloud:

 All Conditions will have one or more Keywords on them.
 Keywords on Conditions are either Type Keywords (like TOXIC, LIFE SCIENCE, DISEASE, DEADLY) or Target Keywords (like MINERAL, TERRAN or PSIONIC).
 In most cases, these Keywords just interact with other character’s abilities, so you don’t need to do more than remember you have them.

 A Type Keyword identifies the nature of the Condition - what kind of “thing” it is and possibly how serious it is.
-Some Species interact with some Types of Condition differently to other characters - how they do so is explained in their individual Species Rules.
+Some Species interact with some Types of Condition differently to other characters - how they do so is explained in their individual Species Rules, and should be repeated on your Character Passport.
 For example, Xak’Noth are less likely to be affected by RADIATION Conditions, while Vikaas Aquerna can shrug off the first INJURY Condition that affects them each day.
 If your character has special abilities that relate to Keywords on a Condition you acquire, please let the Referee know as soon as is practical.

 A Condition with one or more Target Keywords only affects characters in the target group.
 Sometimes a Target Keyword is for a specific Species (Like Terrans or Elysians), other times the Target Keyword will be one of the Keywords shared by more than one species (like Humanoid, Plant or Psionic).
 If you are given a Condition with Target Keywords that don’t apply to your character at all, inform the Referee.

 Once you have gained a Condition, you can find out more about it by having a character with the appropriate skills or equipment perform a Diagnosis.
-The Condition should indicate what skills or equipment are required to Diagnose it - on a Lammie this will usually be located on the rip-tab, while on a Condition Sheet, it will be after the “To Diagnose” heading.
+The Condition should indicate what skills or equipment are required to Diagnose it - on a Card this will usually be located towards the bottom of the card, while on a Condition Sheet, it will be after the “To Diagnose” heading.
 Most Conditions require a character with the Physician skill to diagnose them, but may require that character to have additional ranks in other skills (generally Science Specialisations).
-Conditions can also be diagnosed by a Scientist using a Scanner.
+Conditions can also be diagnosed by a Scientist using a Scanner to perform an Examination.
 You can diagnose Conditions that affect you by yourself if you have the appropriate skills and equipment.

-Many Conditions can be automatically diagnosed by a character with the relevant skills or equipment - others require one or more successes in a Card Draw Action - this will be indicated on the Condition.
+Many Conditions can be automatically diagnosed by a character with enough ranks in the relevant skills or certain specific equipment - others require one or more successes in a Card Draw Action - this will be indicated on the Condition.
 A character can only attempt a diagnosis of each Condition once per event.

 When a Condition is successfully Diagnosed, then the Diagnosing character can learn more information about it.
-If the Condition is a lammie, they may rip open the lammie and read the inside.
+If the Condition is a sleeved Card, they may flip the card over in the sleeve and read the back side, which will have a “Diagnosed Condition” heading.
 If the Condition is a Sheet, they can read the reference number of the Condition and bring it to Games Ops for the full description of the Condition with that reference number (In-character, they are consulting reference materials for the Condition).

 Once a Condition has been diagnosed, there will usually be some information about how it can be removed (cured) or treated.
 In many cases, this will require some Medicaments to be administered to the character, or a Surgery performed, or both.
 Surgery is a Card Draw Action performed by characters with the Physician skill - the Condition will indicate how difficult it is to treat by this method, by detailing how many Black, Yellow, Red or Green cards to add to the Deck, and how many successes are required to remove or treat the Condition.
 A character can only attempt to remove a given Condition as the Lead Character once per day.